JohnGarnerIII/JohnGarnerIII/README.md

 ### Hello, my name is John Garner III

 ## I'm a SOFTWARE DEVELOPER!
-- 🌱 I’m currently learning Java and C#
+- 🌱 I’m currently learning Javascript and the framework Next.js
-- 🥅 Goals: Focus on using OOP in projects
+- 🥅 Goals: Focus on reformmating my website using Next.js
-- 👓 Future: I want to work in QA and Data Science
+- 👓 Future: I want to find work in Quality Assurance and/or Web Development

 ## Connect with me: